johnzhang1051/discordant-transcript-attempt/README.md

    * Bc when these transcripts were screened, the cells died a lot
    * So likely these transcripts are important
    * And since we're looking at melanoma cell-lines, perhaps these transcripts are linked to melanoma
-5. `analyze_MITF_high_low.R`
-   * Starting with the `MITF_high_low` classifications
-   * Reruns the whole Guide Effect analysis but keeps the MITF high/low classifications
-   * Then reports whether there were differences in guide effects
 6. `analyze_unique_promoters.R`
    * For list of transcripts, finds the # of promoters based on same data as resubmission
    * About ~60% of transcripts in our list don't have any promoter data on them
    * Exports `unique_promoters/all_transcripts_promoter_data.csv`, which is all the promoter data we have on a transcript-level
+7. `created_annotated_table.R`
+   * Create "master" list of transcripts from correlated + discordant
+   * Annotate the data + calculations we have
+   * This will probably be used as the list of transcripts we do pooled screens on
-7. `analyze_non_screened.R`
+8. `analyze_non_screened.R`
-   * Analyze transcripts that weren't covered in Avana screen
+   * Compare Avana screened vs. non-screened transcripts
    * Specifically looking into the following:
       * Whether the transcript coordinates overlap (aren't unique)
-      * PAM site availability
+      * Transcript length
       * % of GC content
-8. `created_annotated_table.R`
-   * Create "master" list of transcripts from correlated + discordant
-   * Annotate the data + calculations we have
-   * This will probably be used as the list of transcripts we do pooled screens on
+   * Updates "master" table with new findings
+9. `analyze_MITF_high_low.R`
+   * Starting with the `MITF_high_low` classifications
+   * Reruns the whole Guide Effect analysis but keeps the MITF high/low classifications
+   * Then reports whether there were differences in guide effects

 ## Progress/Notes